 Sethness Caramel Colors do not contain any post-manufacturing “sulfiting agents” typically added to food products to enhance the stability of the final product.
 Sulfiting agents used for stabilization are readily determined by both digestive and non-digestive methods.

 Any sulfite found in Sethness Caramel Colors comes from one of two sources:

 Of the four types of Caramel Colors (as defined by JECFA), two are manufactured using sulfite (sulfur dioxide, SO2) as a reactant.
-The Class II (E150b) Caramels, such as RT80, are “sulfite process” Caramel Colors.
-The Class IV (E150d) Caramels, such as DS400, are “sulfite ammonia process” Caramel Colors.
-Class I (E150a) and III (E150c) Caramel Colors do not use sulfite as a reactant and only have trace levels of sulfite.
+The Class II (E150b) Caramel Colors, such as RT80, are “sulfite process” Caramel Colors.
+Class IV (E150d) Caramel Colors, such as DS400, are “sulfite ammonia process” Caramel Colors.
+Class I (E150a) and Class III (E150c) Caramel Colors do not use sulfite as a reactant and only have trace levels of sulfite.

 As required by FDA, the sulfite content in Sethness Caramel Color is determined by the official FDA Modified/AOAC method (a digestive method) where the test material sample is heated in hydrochloric acid solution for 120 minutes under controlled conditions.
 The acid and heat used in this method break down (digest) the polymers releasing the sulfite.
 The sulfite range, or limit, is listed on the bottom of Sethness Caramel Color nutritional sheets.